 We now have PROFITABLE campaigns spending over $500 per day with Facebook Ads.
 Learn how you can build your online Empire too!

-Overall, I made around $350 and sold almost 40 units from posting shirts during 1 month in 3 Facebook Fan Pages.
+Overall, I made around $350 and sold almost 40 units from posting shirts for 1 month in 3 Facebook Fan Pages.
 You can request your Teespring payment right after your campaign ends, which is really cool.
-They usually take 1-6 days to send your payment (paypal is my favorite method) depending on the day of the week.
+They usually take 1-6 days to send your payment (PayPal is my favorite method) depending on the day of the week.

 Some of their features are: